-For those wondering about the American Express casino acceptance outlook in 2016 and beyond, I can assure you that the news isn’t optimistic.
+For those wondering about the American Express casino acceptance, I can assure you that the news isn’t optimistic.
 This article is devoted to exploring that statement in more detail, as well as listing some of the leading cards that AmEx customers tend to favor.

 Why American Express Refuses Gambling Transactions